 So how, then, did clothing from such a hobby (hiking, not the other bit) become one of this season’s most unlikely trends?
 Think about it: cagoules, in; fleece, in; technical backpacks, in; and hiking boots, most definitely, in.

-The latter in particular has rambled off the slope and onto the street in a similar way that sneakers snuck off the sports field a few seasons ago.
+The latter in particular has rambled off the slope and onto the street in a similar way that sneakers sprinted off the sports field a few seasons ago.

 Selecting And Caring For A Pair Of Hiking Boots